Napoleon III Bonaparte

 16/10/1852Napoleon III releases Abd-el-Kader.
 Abd-el-Kader first swore on the Koran that he would never fight against the French anymore in Africa.
 He and Napoleon remained on very good terms afterwards and after his release he visited France several times.

-25/10/1852The Duke of Chambord protests against the planned empire.
-Louis Bonaparte Bonaparte wanted to restore the empire of his uncle Napoleon I. Being the Bourbon pretender to the throne, The Duke of Chambord wasn't happy with this.
+25/10/1852The Count of Chambord protests against the planned empire.
+Louis Napoléon Bonaparte wanted to restore the empire of his uncle Napoleon I. As the Bourbon pretender to the throne, the Duke of Chambord protested.
+[Henri, Duke of Bordeaux and Count of Chambord]

 4/11/1852Louis Napoleon Bonaparte request a referendum for the restoration of the empire.
 He told the Senate that he wanted to restore the empire and that he wanted the people to be consulted on this change.